co-cart/co-cart/readme.txt

 == Description ==

-Decouple your WooCommerce store with ease with our developer friendly REST API extension.
+CoCart's mission is **decoupling your WooCommerce store** with our developer friendly REST API extension.

 [CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) is a **customizable, open-source REST API solution** built for WooCommerce that is ready to decouple away from WordPress, allowing you to design and build without limitations imposed by a WordPress theme that is harder to modify and optimize.
 Our REST API handles all the server side actions so it can be utilized in **faster and familiar frameworks** that you prefer.

+CoCart Free contains everything you need to get started.

 #### Why WooCommerce?

 WooCommerce provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it's core.
-But it was missing a key component to decouple WooCommerce via the REST API which is where CoCart comes in.
+If you are looking to provide a great store for your customers that is fast, decoupling your store is a no brainer, but accessing the front side via the REST API was missing which is where CoCart comes in.

 #### Why CoCart?

 Is your store slow?
 Looking to decouple away from WordPress?
 Overwhelmed with getting WooCommerce working the way you want in your own REST API endpoints?

-These are the struggles of web developers trying to decouple a WooCommerce store.

-With CoCart, you can overcome these challenges and get straight to utilizing a REST API that is ready for you.
+These are the struggles web developers have trying to decouple a WooCommerce store and with CoCart, you can overcome these challenges and get straight to utilizing a REST API that is ready for you.

 * **Source of Truth** - CoCart sources the WooCommerce's Data Stores API and repeats most WooCommerce hooks to provide a wider array of support for most WooCommerce extensions out of the box.
 * **No Cookie Required** - Our session handler generates a key for the user session in the WordPress database and stores session-related meta data for use on the client without the heavy load.